AGoodnight/AGoodnight/README.md

 ### Current Dives

 - Practical Cryptography for server side security
-- Google AI SDK, see https://github.com/AGoodnight/Google-AI-Scripts
+- Undestanding the fundamentals of AI <i>( Such as Neural Networks and Regression Statistical Analysis )

 ### Favorite things to build during self-study